20.05.2024

 “God will take care of that” is the Sacred Theology of St. Peter, the Prince of the Apostles and the very first Pope.
 His first Epistle contains much doctrine concerning Faith, Hope, and Charity, with diverse instructions to all persons of what state or condition so ever.
 Therefore, “Casting all your care upon Him, for He hath care of you" (THE FIRST EPISTLE OF ST. PETER THE APOSTLE 5:7) is the Sacred Theology.

 Unlike “God will take care of that”, the "material pope" thesis is not Sacred Theology.
-A public formal heretic who is outside of the Church is capable not to continue the line of St. Peter's successors materially, but to begin or continue a new line of anti-successors formally.
-Actually, the Vatican II "material popes" already formed this anti-line.
+A public formal heretic who is outside of the Church is capable not to continue the line of St. Peter's successors materially, but to begin or continue a new line of anti-successors.

 Regarding the way to solve the problem of the continuity of the hierarchy founded upon St. Peter, Rev. Peter A. Baart, S.T.L., wrote in his book “The Roman Court” as follows: